Zoom In Disparities in Healthcare LLM Q&A: Experiments and Results

 \subsection{Analyzing Answers}

-As our tools are English-based, all non-English answers and evidence were translated into English for scoring.
+Since our analysis tools are primarily designed for EN, we translated all non-EN answers and their supporting evidence into EN prior to scoring.
 We begin the analysis with the response length.
-Across non-English prompts, Qwen consistently produced longer answers, reflecting a tendency toward more elaborated outputs.
-For Chinese questions, most models gave brief answers, except Qwen, likely reflecting its stronger Chinese-language training.
+Across non-EN prompts, Qwen consistently produced longer answers, reflecting a tendency toward more elaborated outputs.
+For questions originally written in ZH, most models generated relatively short responses, except for Qwen, which produced notably longer ones.
+Qwen might be trained on a larger proportion of ZH data compared to the others.

-We evaluate English and non-English answers against their Wikipedia evidence using AlignScore~\cite{zha-etal-2023-alignscore}, which measures sentence-level factual consistency via a RoBERTa alignment model~\cite{liu2019roberta}.
-For questions with multiple aligned English passages, we report the passage with the highest AlignScore.
+We evaluate answer pairs in EN and other languages against their corresponding Wikipedia evidence using AlignScore~\cite{zha-etal-2023-alignscore}, which computes sentence-level factual consistency by matching each answer sentence to all evidence segments (“context chunks”) with a RoBERTa alignment model~\cite{liu2019roberta}.
+Because many questions originated in non-EN languages, the aligned EN evidence often comprises multiple passages; when this occurs, we use the passage that yields the highest AlignScore for the given answer.
 Answers from conversational LLMs frequently include background and discursive material beyond the minimal facts needed to address a question~\cite{xu-etal-2022-answer}, whereas our evidence snippets are concise and fact-dense.
 Consequently, absolute AlignScores tend to be modest; we interpret them as a relative proxy for factual alignment rather than a comprehensive quality metric.
-Hence, we expect higher scores when a response is factually similar to the source-language reference, and lower scores otherwise.
+Therefore, we expect higher scores when a response is factually similar to the source-language reference, and lower scores otherwise.

-Table~\ref{exp:sec2_answer_sim} shows that the generated answers are factually close to English references in most cases.
-However, when questions are asked in English, factual alignment decreases for all languages except German.
-In particular, factual alignment is higher when evaluated against source-language evidence than against evidence from the English Wikipedia pages.
-This finding is consistent with prior work showing that responses to equivalent prompts can diverge across English and non-English settings~\cite{jin2024better,schlicht2025llms}.
+Table~\ref{exp:sec2_answer_sim} shows that the generated answers are factually close to EN references in most cases.
+However, when questions are asked in EN, factual alignment decreases for all languages except DE.
+In particular, factual alignment is higher when evaluated against source-language evidence than against evidence from the EN Wikipedia pages.
+This finding is consistent with prior work showing that responses to equivalent prompts can diverge across EN and non-EN settings~\cite{jin2024better,schlicht2025llms}.